maiahg/ServiceNovigrad/README.md

 Opening hours can only be updated if the branch is opened on that day <br>
 <br>
 <img src="screenshots/Employee/see_request_homepage.png" alt="See Requests" width="200"> <img src="screenshots/Employee/view_request_details.png" alt="See Request Details" width="200"> <br>
-See requests page with the functions to view the details of each requests and to approve/reject requests </center>
+See requests page with the functions to view the details of each request and to approve/reject requests </center>

 ### Client
 <center> <img src="screenshots/Client/client_homepage.png" alt="Client Homepage" width="200"> <br>